typd/octopress-douban-plugin/README.md

 ## TO-DO

-1. It doesn't work with Firefox, and I just don't know why.
-Oops...
-I will fix it soon.

-2. Add more optional configurations such as display numbers, display specified status(book:wish,reading,read movie:wish,watched and so on)
+1. Add more optional configurations such as display numbers, display specified status(book:wish,reading,read movie:wish,watched and so on)

-3. Display the douban-status on a seperate page
+2. Display the douban-status on a seperate page